ProgramingMaster/finalproject/README.md

   You can test the app locally, on a local database, by running "flask run" on the command line (while in the final project folder).

 NOTE: This will not work without first downloaded the needed pakages detailed in requirements.txt.
-One of these pakages is cs50 specific.
-So if you're not from the university, you probably will not be able to open this project.
+One of these pakages is cs50 specific, so if you're not from the university, you probably will not be able to open this project.

   ### __Log in__
   When you open up the page, you will see a basic login form.
 The username and password can't be empty, and if you